kubecost/docs/agent.md

 kubecost-prometheus-server-596b9bb9bb-pr4vz   3/3     Running   0          25h
 ```

 Check the container logs.
-It is common to have prometheus errors when the kubecost-agent pod starts.
+It is common to have Prometheus errors when the kubecost-agent pod starts.
 They should not continue after the kubecost-prometheus-server pod is ready.
 For further troubleshooting, the Kubecost team may ask for the container logs.
 Script for collecting all the logs:

 `kubecost-agent-logs.sh`
 ```sh